erdc/ampl/README.md

 pip install shap pillow requests xgboost jinja2 more_itertools optuna-integration tensorflow
 ```

-# <u> Setting up gitlab </u>
+## Setting up gitlab

 The user will need to setup their SSH key to git in order to pull the source code for AMPL.
 This step can be skipped by users who have already setup their git SSH key.
 This process for setting up the git SSH key will be the same whether a user is running locally or on HPC as a user will need to store an SSH key for each machine they use to access git.
 Instructions for setting up git are found here within the [README_git] (./README_git.md?ref_type=heads#GitLab-setup)

-# <u> AMPL Interface </u>
+## AMPL Interface

-## <u> Creating AMPL Code and Run/working Directory - for both API and CLI users </u>

-AMPL provides two different ways to interface with it.
+AMPL provides two different ways in which to interface.
 One is through the [AMPL - API](#ampl-api) (Application Programming Interface) and the other is via [AMPL - CLI](#ampl-cli) (Command Line Interface).
 The API will be helpful to users wishing to run scripts that use AMPL, and the CLI will be helpful for those wishing to run AMPL without writing scripts.
 An example of using the CLI would be running on HPC.
 Both the [AMPL - API](#ampl-api) and the [AMPL - CLI](#ampl-cli) will be described in detail in their respective sections below.

-## <u> Creating AMPL Code and Run/working Directory - for both API and CLI users </u>
+### Creating AMPL Code and Run/working Directory - for both API and CLI users

 The directory structure for working with AMPL is the same regardless of using the API or CLI method to interface with AMPL.
 This recommeneded directory structure will help with organization and determining where to put the AMPL repository, as well as provide a convienient way to organize the directory structure so that ML models and information (plots, statistics, etc..) are easily accessed by the user.
 A user can use any directory structure they would like, but will have to customize their yaml input file to account for any differences between their chosen directory structure and the recommended directory structure.

-### <u> Recommended directory structure </u>
+#### Recommended directory structure

 The user may use multiple methods for creating a directory structure, however, the example below assumes the user is working from commandline.
 For the example working with AMPL, we will use an open-source concrete dataset.
 When a user is working with their own data they should rename any references to 'concrete' with their own dataset name.

 1. Create a parent folder for AMPL Code

 ```shell
 # ex: $ mkdir <ampl_dir>
 mkdir AMPL
 ```

 2. Move into the <ampl_dir>

 ```shell
 # ex: cd <ampl_dir>
 cd AMPL
 ```

 3. Create AMPL repository code directory:

 ```shell
 # whatever you would like to name your designated AMPL repository code directory
 # ex: mkdir <ampl_code_dir>
 mkdir code
 ```

 4. Create directory for AMPL runs:

 ```shell
 # whatever you would like to name your directory to hold all of the AMPL runs.
 # ex: mkdir <all_run_dir>
 mkdir all_run_dir
 ```

 5. Move into the <all_run_dir>

 ```shell
 # ex: cd <all_run_dir>
 cd all_run_dir
 ```

 6. Create directory for a specific run of AMPL:

 ```shell